 What is Arthritis?

-Arthritis is generally caused by the general wear and tear of cartilage, which normally protects the joint and absorbs pressure from walking and other movements.
-This is why it typically affects older people, who have put a number of miles on their joints, so to speak.
-However, autoimmune diseases, broken bones, or a bacterial or viral infection can also cause arthritic issues.
+Arthritis can be caused by the wear and tear of cartilage normally intented to protect the joint and absorb pressure from walking and other movements.
+It normally affects older people, who have put a number of miles on their joints.
+However, autoimmune diseases, broken bones, or a bacterial or viral infection can cause arthritic issues.

-There is currently no cure for arthritis, since the damage cannot be reversed.
-However, there are a number of options for treatment, which aim to reduce pain, improve function and prevent further damage to the joint.
-Medication such as acetaminophen, ibuprofen, naproxen or aspirin are frequently recommended to treat the pain and inflammation.
-Doctors can also prescribe corticosteroids that help reduce inflammation and knee and hip replacements can be performed to relieve pain (surgeries require physical therapy for recovery.)
+There are a number of treatment options to reduce pain, improve function and prevent further damage to the joint.
+Medication such as acetaminophen, ibuprofen, naproxen or aspirin are recommended to treat the pain and inflammation.
+Doctors can also prescribe corticosteroids to help reduce inflammation and knee and hip replacements can be performed to relieve pain (surgeries require physical therapy for recovery.)

-The best way to treat arthritis is through lifestyle changes.
-Patients are often told to increase their exercise regimen, since it is known to relieve stiffness, reduce pain and fatigue, while also improving muscles and bone strength.
-Doctors may suggest low-impact aerobic activity, strength training and range of motion exercises, while heat, ice, water and massage therapies may also be recommended.
+The best way to treat arthritis is changing your lifestyle.
+Patients are told to increase their exercise regimen to relieve stiffness, reduce pain, fatigue, improve muscles and bone strength.
+Doctors may suggest low-impact aerobic activity, strength training, range of motion exercises and heat/ice/water/massage therapies.

 How Arthritis Patients Benefit from Interim’s Care

 In spite of medical treatment, arthritis can progress and cause difficulty conducting normal activities of daily living (like bathing, dressing, laundry, light housekeeping.)
 A home care aide can provide support and assistance to help you live comfortably in your own home.